-If you are a motorsport fan or a Police officer, you will recognise the name Daytona.
-The German brand is famous for the Dayton Security 3GP boot which graces the feet of Peter Hickman, Michael Dunlop, countless speedway riders and possibly the bobby that pulled you over.
+If you are a motorsport fan or a Police motorcyclist, you will recognize the name Daytona.
+The German brand is famous for the Dayton Security 3GP boot which graces the feet of Peter Hickman, Michael Dunlop, countless speedway riders, and possibly the bobby that pulled you over.
 There is a reason why they are the boot of choice for many professional riders, and that comes down to the quality and protection on offer.

 Handmade in Germany, from the finest materials does mean the Daytona Security 3 GP boot commands a premium.
 An almost eye-watering premium, which does seem to vary, but they are all well over a grand.
 Yes, wow, indeed.

 For that price though you do get inner and outer boots.
 The inners are made of Kevlar with padding.
 Kevlar is known for its lightweight properties but also for is impact and abrasion resistance perfect for a motorcycle boot.
 They have a hinge joining the upper and lower part, which only allows movement in one direction.
 There is also a kevlar plate covering the shin and upper ankle area.

 The insides of the boot are flush and the fasteners are either covered or well out of the way.
 This prevents scratching to the bike and also allows better feedback between the feet and the bike.